-Our town centre regeneration skills are being utilised by Oldham Council on the Spindles Town Square redevelopment.
+Our town centre regeneration skills were utilised by Oldham Council on the Spindles Town Square redevelopment.

 It follows similar transformation work in the North West in Rochdale and Stockport, and saw out team demolish the former TJ Hughes unit as part of a wider masterplan to create a 450,000 square foot development that will be home to a new market, flexible offices, event space and heritage archive.